voltrb/docs/en/docs/models.md

 # => <Volt::Model {:id=>"d8872b283c6dc1a7861e9baa", :name=>"Ryan"}>
 ```

 Notice that we didn't have to setup the field name ahead of time.
 Using an underscore before any property name lets you set/get a property on the model.
 (Note this is similar to doing ```[:property]``` on a hash.
-[See here](/getting_help/why_use_underscore_accessors_instead_of_[property].md) for more info)
+[See here](/getting_help/why_use_underscore_accessors_instead_of_[property].md) for more info.)

 Underscore accessors are often used for prototying, before you decide on exactly what fields will be used.

 # Fields

 Once you know the fields you will want on a model, you can create a model class to set up fields on the class.
-A model class inherits from Volt::Model and should be put in app/{component}/models/model_name.rb  (If your new to Volt, use 'main' as the component)  You can generate a new model with the following:
+A model class inherits from Volt::Model and should be put in app/{component}/models/model_name.rb  (If you are new to Volt, use 'main' as the component.)
+You can generate a new model with the following:

 ```bash
 bundle exec volt generate model Item